Image

 • The machine functions within precise limits regarding temperature and accuracy

-Appealing the Decision of a Parkville, MO DWI Administrative Hearing
+How to Appeal a Parkville, MO DWI Administrative Hearing Decision

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Parkville, MO circuit court within 15 days of the final ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
-Our Parkville, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Parkville, MO circuit court within 15 days of the final ruling.
+This appeal must be filed in the circuit court of the Parkville, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
+A Combs Waterkotte Parkville, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

 The appeal moves to a de novo hearing, where the Parkville, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
 Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Parkville, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.